haqer1/jboss-cluster-hi-availability-demo/README.md

 This demo covers the topics of clustering, load balancing, sticky sessions &amp; high availability on JBoss (WildfFly).

+As you know, essentially, via a cluster with sticky sessions, the system gains capability to handle (much) larger work load, in comparison to a single server.
+And in a cluster with replication, the system gains capability to handle (much) larger work load & high availability: i.e., if a member of a cluster (a container in k8s), fails, the clients (or client systems) will not notice or experience any negative effect because the rest of the cluster will fulfill the work of the member of the cluster that had failed (a container in k8s) (in k8s a new container would also automatically be started to replace the one that would have failed).

 The demo app puts cookies in session in put.jsp, & then tests that they can be retrieved in get.jsp, in the context of clusters with several server containers.